Abkhazian Armed Forces: History

+Abkhaz National Guard (1991–1992)

+Prior to the establishment of the formal armed forces, the Abkhaz National Guard (Abkhazian: Аҧсны Аҳәынҭқарра Амилаҭтә гвардиа) served as the primary Abkhaz paramilitary formation.
+It was established in early 1992 under the authority of the Abkhazian Supreme Soviet, led by Vladislav Ardzinba.
+Created during a period of escalating ethnic tension within the Republic of Georgia, the Guard was modeled after the Soviet Army's 8th Regiment but functioned primarily as a volunteer militia.
+Its formation served as a direct response to the growing influence of Georgian paramilitary groups, specifically the Mkhedrioni and the National Guard of Georgia.

+The Guard played a pivotal role in the events leading to the outbreak of conflict.
+In June 1992, the unit stormed the Abkhazian Ministry of Internal Affairs in Sukhumi, forcibly removing the ethnic Georgian Minister Givi Lominadze and replacing him with Alexander Ankvab.
+When Georgian government forces entered Abkhazia on 14 August 1992—officially to secure the regional railway—they were engaged by the Guard at a checkpoint in Okhurei, marking the start of full-scale hostilities.

+1992–1993 War and formalization

+Following the initial Georgian offensive, the National Guard retreated to the separatist stronghold of Gudauta.
+From this base, the Guard reorganized with the assistance of the Confederation of Mountain Peoples of the Caucasus and other foreign volunteer detachments.
+On 11 October 1992, following the recapture of Gagra, Vladislav Ardzinba issued a decree officially transforming the National Guard into the foundation of the modern Abkhazian Armed Forces.
+This transition marked the formalization of the separatist military structure, integrating the original Guard units with various local self-defense groups to sustain the war effort against Georgian forces.

 The Ministry of Defence and the General Staff of the Abkhazian armed forces were officially created on 12 October 1992, after the outbreak of the 1992–1993 war with Georgia.
 The basis of the armed forces was formed by the ethnic Abkhaz National Guard created earlier in 1992 prior to the outbreak of the war.
 It also takes its roots from the Separate Regiment of Internal Troops, which was disbanded in 1991.
 During the war, the Abkhazian forces – with the critical support from the Confederation of Mountain Peoples of the Caucasus, Cossack volunteers and Russian regular military units stationed in or near Abkhazia – succeeded in defeating the Georgian troops; Georgians, Armenians, Greeks, Russians and Abkhaz were killed.
 Roughly 200,000 to 250,000 Georgian civilians became Internally displaced persons (IDPs).
 Most of the military's weapons come from the Russian airborne division base in Gudauta, while others were captured from Georgian forces.